Home » Growing » How To Care For a Peace Lily Indoors

 SymptomCauseSolution

-Yellowing leavesOverwateringLet the soil dry out before the next watering.
+Yellowing leavesOverwateringLet the soil dry out before you water again.

-Brown tipsLow humidity or over-fertilizingIncrease humidity or cut back on fertilizer.
+Brown tipsLow humidity or over fertilizingIncrease the humidity or cut back on fertilizer.

-Drooping leavesUnderwatering or temperature stressWater thoroughly or move to a stable location.
+Drooping leavesUnderwatering or temperature stressWater thoroughly or move to somewhere with a stable temperature .

 Pest Problems

-• Spider mites: Tiny, web-spinning pests that thrive in dry conditions.
+• Spider mites: Tiny pests that spin webs and do best in drier conditions.

 How to Combat Pests:

-1. Wipe leaves with a mixture of water and mild soap.
+1. Wipe the leaves with a mix of water and soap.

 Propagation Made Simple